Serrano vs Cayenne: Heat and Flavor Compared for Cooking

 Few peppers have traveled as far or worked as hard as cayenne.

 Cayenne is a different story.
-Its flavor profile is described as neutral and peppery — which sounds like a limitation but is actually its greatest culinary strength.
+Its flavor profile is described as neutral and peppery - which sounds like a limitation but is actually its greatest cooking strength.
 Originating from South American pepper-growing regions, cayenne was historically dried and ground, and that process strips away any grassy freshness in favor of a straightforward heat delivery vehicle.

 When fresh, cayenne has a thin flesh and mild fruity undertone, but it's not particularly exciting to eat raw.
 Dried cayenne powder is where it performs - adding heat without competing with other flavors in a spice blend or sauce.